HL7/davinci-deqm/input/pagecontent/datax.md

 **Snapshot Update Requirements and Expectations:**

-  - Snapshot data exchange overwrites previous data ( in other words, the Producer resubmit all data for multiple patients even for a single error).
+  - Snapshot data exchange overwrites previous data (in other words, the Producer resubmits all data for multiple patients even for a single error).

   - Snapshot data exchange is appropriate when the Consumer system is stateless (doesn’t persist data)